opengento/flyimg-akeneo/README.md

 Storage files based on [Flysystem](http://flysystem.thephpleague.com/) which is `a filesystem abstraction allows you to easily swap out a local filesystem for a remote one.
 Technical debt is reduced as is the chance of vendor lock-in.`

 Default storage is Local, but you can use other Adapters like AWS S3, Azure, FTP, Dropbox, ...

+Currently, only the local and S3 are implemented as Storage Provider in Flyimg application, but you can add your specific one easily in `src/Core/Provider/StorageProvider.php`

+**Using AWS S3 as Storage Provider**: in parameters.yml change the `storage_system` option from local to s3, and put in aws_s3 options AWS S3 access : Access id, Secret key, Region and Bucket name

 Options keys: